 The Giants of Luxury, Promoters of Contemporary Art

 Louis Vuitton Foundation

-The directors of the famous brands of fashion and luxury are for the most part passionate about contemporary art and inveterate collectors.
-Bernard Arnault, owner of LVMH, is one of the best clients of the FIAC.
-Promoters, the fashion brands increasingly show the pieces of their owners to the public through their foundations, the number of which has grown steadily during the last years.
+The directors of famous luxury fashion brands are for the most part passionate about contemporary art and inveterate collectors.
+For example, Bernard Arnault, owner of LVMH, is one of the best clients of the FIAC.
+Promoters of fashion brands increasingly show the pieces of their owners to the public through their foundations, the number of which has grown steadily during the last years.
 Just to name some examples, we can cite Cartier, Prada, Gucci foundations, and more recently the Vuitton Foundation.